Fringe Programme Style Guide

 That or which?

-'that' defines, 'which' gives extra information (often in a clause enclosed by commas): This is the house that Jack built, but this house, which John built, is falling down; The Guardian, which I read every day, is the paper that I admire above all others.
+'That' defines, 'which' gives extra information (often in a clause enclosed by commas): This is the house that Jack built, but this house, which John built, is falling down; The Guardian, which I read every day, is the paper that I admire above all others.
 Note that in such examples the sentence remains grammatical without 'that', but not without 'which'.

 Tricky words